 Cooktown just north of Mungumby Lodge is in positive mode and focused on growth for the future.
 For the past 20 years, the owners of the lodge have and continue to play an active role in tourism business development for the region.
 There are a number of projects forecasted and more on the drawing board.
 The Cooktown waterfront is undergoing a major upgrade and beautification program, private school facilities are now available.
-A $200million wind farm power plant is soon underway at Lakeland (35 minutes from Mungumby Lodge) in 2021 along with proposed new irrigation dams giving water security to support the new agriculture expansion.
-Queensland Health will be spending $65 million redeveloping the hospital as the medical hub for Cape York to relieve the conjected Cairns Based Hospital.
+A proposed new irrigation damnear Lakeland giving water security to support the new agriculture expansion in that area.
+Queensland Health plan to upgrade the hospital as the medical hub for Cape York to relieve the conjected Cairns Based Hospital.
 There are new Maternity and birthing services at Cooktown Hospital in place along with minor surgery, dialysis, and other treatments.
 Galalar Silica Sand Project north of Cooktown.
 Due to its location, it is proposed that they operate out of Cooktown, and will employ FIFO along with local workers who will be based on-site transiting from the Cooktown region.
 The COOK Shire is developing at a sustainable pace and still affords those within the very paradise they came to seek out.

 In the past 33 years, Mungumby Lodge has only had two owners.
 Both have maintained these quality structures and developed the lodge business, reputation, and market position it enjoys today.
 The property offers good revenues, freehold land, an abundance of fresh gravity feed water a great lifestyle, and a work pace set by you.
 95% of the lodge guests are active adventurous types from a broad range of demographics.
 Due to this, the compatibility of guest and staff is amazing, the team have loads of fun and are reminded every day by the guests that we have something very special.